Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Results

-We focus on the case where both the RT and Faraday instabilities coexist, achieved by considering a negative gravity ($g^* = -1$). \Cref{fig:Growthrate_unstableRT} shows the growth rates of the displacement of the interface for various combinations of parameters.
+We focus on the case where both the RT and Faraday instabilities coexist, specifically under a gravitational configuration directing gravity from the denser fluid toward the lighter one ($g^* = -1$). \Cref{fig:Growthrate_unstableRT} shows the growth rates of the displacement of the interface for various combinations of parameters.
 The lighter fluid properties are chosen to approximate three types of interfaces: inviscid liquid--liquid ($\At=0.3$, $\eta=0.1$), liquid--liquid ($\At=0.3$, $\eta=1$), and gas--liquid ($\At=0.9$, $\eta=0.1$).
-In the absence of vibration, $a^*=0$, classical RT instability manifests as a low-wavenumber peak.
-As the oscillation amplitude increases, the amplitude of the positive peak diminishes toward zero, while its position shifts toward the origin.
-Within a finite horizontal domain, this leads to the truncation of the RTs wave with $k^*\to 0$.
-This behavior demonstrates the theoretical principle of dynamic stabilization of RT waves under vibration~\citep{wolf1969dynamic,wolf1970dynamic}.
+A classical RT instability manifests as a low-wavenumber peak in the zero-vibration case $a^*=0$.
+For larger oscillation amplitudes, the amplitude of the positive peak diminishes toward zero and its position shifts toward the coordinate origin.
+This suppression \textit{does not} lead to a complete stabilization of the RT instability in infinite domains, as the RT growth rate $\gamma_U^*$ remains positive, albeit reduced, under vibration.
+In contrast, complete stabilization can be achieved in a finite horizontal domain, where the truncation of long-wavelength RT modes with $k^* \to 0$ effectively eliminates their growth.
+This behavior demonstrates the theoretical principle of dynamic stabilization of RT waves under vibration within a confined container~\citep{wolf1969dynamic,wolf1970dynamic}.
 Given its continuous evolution with increasing vibration, we refer to the instability mechanism of the low-wavenumber peak as RT-type.
 The Floquet exponent associated with the RT peak is purely real and can thus be generalized to the cases of harmonic response.
 The Faraday instability emerges as the vibration amplitude increases, marked by a distinct peak at higher wavenumbers that shifts downward.
 The increasing prominence of the Faraday peak does not resonate with the RT peak.
 Instead, the RT peak is suppressed and pushed towards the zero-wavenumber limit, further highlighting the competitive interplay between these two phenomena.
-For all oscillating frequencies considered, the boundary layer thickness, $\delta \equiv \sqrt{2\nu_d / \omega}$, remains much lower than the fluid depth, with a maximum ratio of $\delta / h \leq 0.027$.
-In this regime, the onset of the Faraday instability is subharmonic~\citep{kumar1996}.
-While an increase in the viscosity ratio, $\eta$, has little effect on the growth rate profiles, increasing the density ratio, $\At$, induces local peaks at higher harmonics.
+While an increase in the viscosity ratio, $\eta$, has little effect on the growth rate profiles, increasing the density difference, $\At$, induces local peaks at higher harmonics.
 Unstable higher-order harmonics occur at the lowest oscillation frequency ($\omega^*/2\pi=1.82$) in \cref{fig:Growthrate_unstableRT}~(d, g), complementing the dominant Faraday subharmonic mode.
-As expected, increasing the oscillation magnitude will eventually cause the Faraday peak to surpass the RT peak.
+As expected, increasing the oscillation amplitude will eventually cause the Faraday peak to surpass the RT peak.
 This transition between the two fundamental hydrodynamic instabilities leads to a mixed region where \textit{both instabilities coexist}, potentially altering the dynamics of the interface.